 We went back and forth about it a few time about how to remove my comment and then the voice, ok it was someone typing suggested that I come to Alabama and check out their shop.
-I responded that I would and didn’t think to much more about it, since I wasn’t in Alabama at the time and had no imediate plans to go there.
+I responded that I would try to get by there and didn’t think to much more about it, since I wasn’t in Alabama at the time and had no immediate plans to go there.

 Shortly thereafter I did find myself in Alabama, up in Athens where I found out about Truly Cigars.
 I thought about the Cigar Shoppe but when I looked at the map I discovered that Montgomery was about 180 miles from Athens and since I was working, I knew that wasn’t happening.

 Now we find ourselve on the way to Texas, because Texas has vehicle inspection in order to get registered, so every year I have to make the trek back wheather it lines up with my plans or not.

 So when I started planning my route to Texas, I realized that I would be going through Montgomery and remembered the Cigar Shoppe and the invitation to come visit their place, and thought why not, it’s on the way.